ddiannak/ezrecipe/README.md

 Important:
 - We used the Scrum methodology throughout our development process.
 - The relevant documents are in the "Docs" folder.
-- The final release documents, for CMPS 115, are located within the "Release" subfolder.
+- The final release documents, for CMPS 115, are located within the "Release 1.0" subfolder.